majedelhelou/majedelhelou.github.io/_pages/about.md

 *:hourglass_flowing_sand: ~Last Update: May 2020~ :hourglass_flowing_sand:*

-**News**: [VIDIT](https://github.com/majedelhelou/VIDIT) is released, and is used in the ECCV AIM workshop for the [relighting competitions](https://competitions.codalab.org/competitions/24671) starting May 13th (the deadline to submit results is July 10th).
+**News**: [VIDIT](https://github.com/majedelhelou/VIDIT) is released, and is used in the ECCV AIM workshop for the [relighting competitions](https://competitions.codalab.org/competitions/24671).
+The deadline to submit results is July 10, 2020 (same deadline for paper submissions to our workshop).

 ---